 Their past experiences under the Kuomintang regime had taught them to hate and fear all government authorities, who in the old society had only imposed punishments upon them if they took any note of their existence at all.
-In once they were confident of readdition, many of them had been ceiving sympathy instead of scorn influenced by the anti-Communist when they laid bare their past, rumours spread by the brothel then their former sufferings pouroperators and their Kuomintang ed forth in an irrepressible torrent clients.
-Some believed, for in- of words as they expressed their at the institute with extreme anxiety.
+In addition, many of them had been influenced by the anti-Communist rumours spread by the brothel operators and their Kuomintang clients.
+Some believed, for instance, that the Communists planned to round up all prostitutes and send them to distant regions for land reclamation work.
+Others had been told that the Communists would distribute the prostitutes to grimy-faced workers who were too poor to get wives by any other means.

+Thus they faced their first day at the institute with extreme anxiety.
 When they gathered together for breakfast, a few of the girls purposely created a disturbance by loudly complaining about the quality of the food.
-Others, uneasiness of all present, blew up this incident and tried to stage a riot.
-Some burst into tears and shrieked hysterically; still others mobilized a stampede to the main gate in an attempt to break out of the compound.
+Others, playing upon the understandable uneasiness of all present, blew up this incident and tried to stage a Some burst into tears and shrieked hysterically: still others mobilized a stampede to the main gate in an attempt to break out of the compound.
 It was four hours before the cadres could calm the women and persuade them that the authorities were genuinely trying to help them.
-The women were further reassured when they were allowed to go out in the afternoon to gather their personal belongings and, if they so desired, arrange for their children or mothers to live with them in the
+The women were further reassured when they were allowed to go out in the afternoon to gather their personal belongings and, if they so desired, arrange for their children or mothers to live with them in the institute.